 Some have asked for a promo code in exchange for their translation service.
 While there is no cost on my part to issue a promo code, I do not practise promo code exchange for translation.
 I feel that the translation is best done by users who have already bought, used, understand and love Due, rather than by someone who has yet to use it at all.

-I'm not getting any notifications, sounds and badges in iOS 5.
+I'm not getting any notifications, sounds and badges.

 Head into your iPhone/iPad/iPod Settings > Notifications, scroll down to find Due, and ensure that it is configured for notifications.

 My reminder keeps going off even though it was marked done or deleted.